Searching for Sapphic coming of age books? Well you're in for a treat! Here are 10+ enchanting Sapphic coming of age books.

 Ciara Smyth wrote The Falling in Love Montage.
 And she previously worked as a mental health trainer.
 This definitely comes across in the book.
 And it deals with many mental health issues.
 It also deals with the consequences of early-onset dementia.

-If you're looking for a ya book that balances romance with mental health issues -then this is a great choice.
+If you’re looking for a coming of age book that balances romance with mental health issues -then this is a great choice.

-This hilarious romance is full of relatable lines that made me laugh out loud.
-A great pick if you're looking for Sapphic coming of age books.
+The Falling in Love Montage is also a hilarious romcom filled with 00s references and relatable lines.
+A great pick if you’re looking for Sapphic coming of age books.

 2. The Henna Wars by Adiba Jaigirdar